English Castles *Discover the Best Medieval Castles in England to Visit!

-English Medieval Castles started making an appearance in 1066, when William the Conqueror invaded England from Normandy, this sparked three different phases of castle building.
+English Medieval Castles started making an appearance in 1066 when William the Conqueror invaded England from Normandy, this sparked three different phases of castle building.

 The castles which were built to protect the towns were named urban castles and usually required houses to be destroyed within the town in order for the palisade to be placed properly.

-741 motte and bailey castles were built in England and Wales during this period.
+741 motte and bailey castles were built in England and Wales during this period!

 Castles later became residences for feudal lords which made the owner able to rule the surrounding lands while being secure behind thick stone walls.

+Later in the Medieval period, stone castles and walls were built in order to effectively protect towns and cities from raids, attacks, and similar.
 As time went on the castles had to be militarized due to the increasing threat of wall breaching machines which were able to do their job very effectively.